fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 14.14.2 =
+* [Fixed] Adds a meta noindex nofollow tag to inventory archives that are filtered by 2 or more of our taxonomies.
+Prevent /inventory/make/toyota/make/lexus/fuel/gas/ from being indexed or followed by bots.
+* [Fixed] Bug fix.
+Register scripts in the dashboard.
+The location taxonomy add phone and add hours buttons were broken because the script powering them stopped loading.
+* [Fixed] Bug fix.
+Restores VIN to vehicle attribute table.
+VIN was erroneously removed in 14.14.0.

 = 14.14.0 =
 * [Added] Adds a setting "Singles Contact Form" at Vehicles → Options to embed a lead form on vehicle single pages.
 Supports Contact Form 7, Gravity Forms, and WP Forms.
 * [Added] Adds "make" and "model" attributes to the Inventory Grid and Inventory Slider.